All About Coroners

 - Observe, record, and preserve any objects or personal property related to deaths, including objects such as medication containers and suicide notes.

-Coroners state the following job skills are important in their day-to-day work.
+When polled, Coroners say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.